s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

   <li>Network used here in a scaled-down version of the original ViT with only 800k parameters</a>. </li>
   <li>Works with small datasets by using a smaller patch size of 4.</li>
 </ul>

+Appreciate any feedback I can get on this.
 <br>
+If you want me to include any new positional embedding, please raise it as an issue.
+<br><br>

 ## Run commands (also available in <a href="scripts.sh">scripts.sh</a>): <br>
 Different positional embeddings can be chosen using the <strong>pos_embed</strong> argument.
 Example: